 Okay, with that, it’s time to see whether the Grand Floridian delivers a sick People’s Elbow to the Poly, or if the Poly can pull off a surprise Stone Cold Stunner… (Sorry, I’ll stop with the wrestlin’ talk–those are the only terms I know, anyways.)

-By contrast, Disney’s Polynesian Village Resort captures the essence of vacationing at a tropical resort.
-From the lush grounds to the South Seas vibe throughout the resort, it’s the perfect confluence of 20th century tiki culture and authentic island paradise.
-Arguably, the Poly’s theme has been degraded in recent years with the removal of its lobby waterfall and other tropical elements, but we think the upgrades made during that refurbishment make it (more or less) a push.
+If there’s a good “opposite” of opulence, Disney’s Polynesian Village Resort is it.
+The Poly captures the essence of vacationing at a tropical resort.
+From the lush grounds to the South Seas vibe throughout the resort, it’s the confluence of 20th century tiki culture and authentic island paradise.
+It’s a great place to decompress and has an undeniable “vacation mode” vibe.

 Dining: Grand Floridian – The culinary scene at the Grand Floridian is befitting of its flagship status.
-Citricos and Narcoossee’s are two of the most highly regarded restaurants at Walt Disney World, and then there’s Victoria & Albert’s, which is in a league of its own.
-Mizner’s Lounge is also top notch, and arguably underrated.
-Where Grand Floridian struggles is on the casual end of the spectrum, with Grand Floridian Cafe being so-so, and Gasparilla Island Grill being hit or miss (and honestly, kind of boring) in our experience.
+Narcoossee’s and Citricos are two of the most highly regarded restaurants at Walt Disney World, and the latter just received a Mary Poppins-inspired overhaul that took it to the next level.
+Then there’s Victoria & Albert’s (closed until 2022), which is in a league of its own.

-Transportation: Polynesian – This might come as a surprise given that the Polynesian and Grand Floridian are right next to one another.
+Transportation: Push – This should come as no surprise given that the Polynesian and Grand Floridian are right next to one another.
 Both are on the Magic Kingdom Monorail loop.
 Both offer boat transportation.
 Both have comparable (shared) bus service to other parks.
-Neither are walkable to any park.

 Pools: Polynesian – Our favorite pools at these resorts at Beach Pool at the Grand Floridian, which we ranked #4 on our list of the Top 10 Pools at Walt Disney World, and Lava Pool at Disney’s Polynesian Village Resort (#2).
 We give the edge to the newly reimagined Lava Pool because it’s more imaginative, immersive, and ultimately, more fun for kids.